 Features and utilities

-Bitwarden’s basic plans focus on the meat of password management, but even the free plans include multi-device sync, optional self-hosting, and unlimited online storage.
+Bitwarden’s basic plans focus on the meat of password management, but even the free plans include multi-device sync, optional self-hosting, and unlimited cloud storage.

 Premium plans include reports on your passwords that highlight things like weak passwords and unsecured websites.
 A Data Breach Report can tell you whether an email address has been compromised in a known data breach.